brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ```

 ::: notes
-  - This was actually a part of a k8s template
+  - Well this was actually a part of a k8s template
   - So we can drop straight into k8s.
 With full access to it's powers.
   - This example is based on PaaS, which we used at Schibsted.
-  - And for a k8s shop, this makes sense.
+  - And for a k8s shop, this makes a lot of sense.
   - You might need a different way of doing this in your platform.
-  - But this idea can be implemented in many ways
+  - But this idea can be implemented in many ways as it relies on a simple
+  concept
 :::

 ---